-I know that it’s not the easiest feeling to manage, but recognising that you’re feeling disconnected does at least give you a place to start from.
-Embrace the emotion and try to see it as something positive – a turning point that you can use to get back on track or rediscover the person that you used to be.
+Recognising that you’re feeling disconnected does at least give you a place to start from.
+Embrace the emotional unease you’re feeling and try to see it as something positive – a signpost to help guide you towards the turning point you need to rediscover yourself and your purpose.

-But, start by stepping back and thinking of the small changes that you could make instead – manageable chunks that fit into your day.
-What did you enjoy before you started feeling disconnected?
-Maybe you loved to hike in the woods, spend quality time with friends or lose yourself in a good book?
+So, try stepping back from where you are.
+What small changes could you start making; habits that fit easily into your day.
+Think about what you used to enjoy before you began to feel disconnected?
+Maybe you loved to run, spend quality time with friends or lose yourself in a good book?
 Perhaps you meditated or had a creative hobby?
-See how can you bring those things back into your life, not all at once but for a few minutes every day or an afternoon each week?
-They can feel like such simple changes but they give you a solid foundation to start from.
+See how can you bring ono or two of these things back into your life.
+They can feel like such simple changes, but they give you a solid foundation to build on.

 Even if you’ve never tried it, find a beautiful journal or notebook and pour your thoughts and feelings into it.
-If you feel uncomfortable about leaving your words where someone else may read them, write on a page that can be burnt or destroyed when you are through.
-The aim is not necessarily to read it all back but just to get those thoughts out of your head; it doesn’t even need to make sense or be in actual sentences!
-But, as you write things may begin to become a little clearer.
-I’ve done this ever since I was a teenager and even today when overwhelm strikes I grab a pen and paper whenever I feel stressed or anxious.
+If you feel uncomfortable about leaving your words where someone may read them, write on a piece of paper that can be burnt or destroyed.
+Simply get those thoughts out of your head; it doesn’t need to make sense or even be in actual sentences.
+Write until your mind becomes clearer; this could take some time the first time around.
+I love this process and always grab a pen and paper whenever I feel stressed or anxious.

 Find time for yourself

-That might only be a few minutes to pause and breathe deeply but it’s still time for you.
+This could be as simple as taking a few minutes to pause and breathe deeply between homeschooling lessons - but, it’s still time for you.
 Work with what you have.
-These short pauses give you time to check in with yourself and find calm in your day.
-Build slowly upon them and use these small moments to establish a calm inner space to retreat to whenever you need it.
+These short pauses give you time to check in with yourself and create calm in your day.
+Build on them slowly and use these brief moments to establish a peaceful inner space to retreat to whenever you need it.